Cookies and the Public Suffix List

 Table of Contents

 herokuapp.com domain are prevented from setting cookies for

 *.herokuapp.com cookies can currently be set in Internet Explorer, but this behavior should not be relied upon and may change in the future.

-This has no effect on applications using custom domains, nor does it impact applications in the
+This has no effect on applications using custom domains.

 Normally, a website may set browser cookies scoped either to its own domain, or any higher level DNS domain it belongs to.
 This is controlled by the “domain” attribute in the server’s Set-Cookie HTTP response header.
 For example,